finkn/InPUTspec/README.md

 InPUTspec
 =========

-The purpose of this project is to establish a canonical and language-independent specification of [InPUT][].
+The [purpose of this project][purpose] is to establish a canonical and language-independent specification of [InPUT][].

 The project consists of two major parts: